monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 As we can see, if we used Generative AI, this would be much faster, cheaper, and more accurate than using data entry clerks.
 The AI could read the articles and then classify them into one or more categories.
 As the categories change, the AI could be modified to understand the new categories as well.

+***Note:** The data entry costs are assumptions, but the actual costs don't matter for this comparison since the difference is so great.*

+***Also worth noting:** There is a cost for building the system that loads the articles into the AI and saves the classifications to the DB.
+This is not included in the calculator, but it is likely to be a one-time cost based on implementation effort.*

 # Impact of using AI in data classification.

 >💡 **Did you know:** Most commercial Generative AI projects **do not require data scientists or ML engineers**.
 Thanks to prompting, traditional web developers and software engineers can easily and cost-effectively implement AI-driven processes without the need for ML/AI specialists.